ideaportriga/nexus-bridge/examples/VUE.JS Examples/Demo Example/readme.md

 # Quick Start Guide: Nexus19 + Vue.js example

+This guide will help setting up Nexus19 with the demo of Form Applet that is built using Nexus19 and Vue.js The applet supports
+- navigation through records
+- displaying, editing and saving data
+- picklists that are read from Siebel configuration
+- field properties that are read from Siebel configuration (required, field length)

-This is not an example of implementation, and it is intentionally kept straightforward and inlined to make sure it works almost everywhere and also with IE11 without bundling.
+This is not an example of implementation that can be used on production.
+It is intentionally kept straightforward and inlined to make sure that demo works almost everywhere and also with IE11 without bundling.

 The demo example was tested with 16.19 ENU.
 1. [Download](https://cbox.ideaportriga.lv/oleg.koleskin/n19helper/-/archive/master/n19helper-master.zip) the Nexus19 library project.